Irreducible lattices fibring over the circle: Lattices in symmetric spaces and Salvetti complexes

 Now, $\Gamma$ acts by label-preserving isometries on $\calt_{4}$.
-It follows $\Gamma$ acts by isometries on $X$ (see \cite[Theorem~9.5]{Huang2018}.
+It follows $\Gamma$ acts by label-preserving isometries on $Y$ and preserves the standard orientation of any edge with label not equal to $a$ or $b$ (see \cite[Proposition~4.6]{HorbezHuang2022}).
 The group $\Gamma_L$ is then defined to be the lifts of all elements of $\Gamma$ to $S_L$.
 That is, we have a short exact sequence